How to Cook Italian Sausage

 Technically you can, but this method of cooking doesn’t result in the best flavor.
 For best results, cook the sausages in a skillet, on the grill, or in the oven.

-How to Cook Italian Sausages
+How to Cook Italian Sausage

 Ingredients